-1.111.22 Local Plans must be consistent with national planning policy to ensure the delivery of sustainable development.
+Local Plans must be consistent with national planning policy to ensure the delivery of sustainable development.
 This is set out in the National Planning Policy Framework (NPPF).
 Consistency with the NPPF is one of the tests of soundness considered at the Independent Examination of Local Plans.
 Alongside the NPPF, the national Planning Practice Guidance (PPG) provides more practical guidance for the implementation of national planning policy.
-The Local Plan takes full account of, and is consistent with, the provisions of national planning policy and guidance.
+The Local Plan takes account of the provisions of national planning policy and guidance.